multiscale/muscle3/docs/source/mpi.rst

 This section shows how to use MUSCLE 3 with MPI from C++ and Fortran, based on the same reaction-diffusion model given in the C++ and Fortran sections, but now with a reaction model that uses MPI.
-It will help if you've read the Python tutorial an the C++ or Fortran section first, and some experience with MPI or having browsed through a tutorial will help.
+It will help if you've read the Python tutorial and the C++ or Fortran section first, and some experience with MPI or having browsed through a tutorial will help.

 `The source code for the example in this section is here